 d) Required phosphoric acid (in P2O5 Content) dosing in PPM ( R )to raw juice ( To know this analyze P2O5 content in mixed juice before addition than we can concluded to how much dosing required to raw juice).

-e) Purity of Used Ortho phosphoric acid chemical ( H ) ( i.e Percentage of H3PO4 purity)
+e) Percentage of Ortho phosphoric acid chemical ( H ) ( i.e Percentage of H3PO4 purity in used chemical)

 Calculate mixed juice quantity (Q ) in Ltrs/hr.

 P2O5 requirement in ( T ) Kg/hr (1ppm=1 mg/lit)